 A key advantage of metal additive manufacturing is parts consolidation.
 Because the metal 3D printing process can include intricate and complex designs, multiple parts can be combined into one design, reducing assembly costs.
 Designers can optimize parts to reduce weight and retain structural strength by including thin-walled components and fine meshes.
 3D printing reduces the number of steps from design to finished product to cut time-to-market.

 Metal powder bed fusion machines use a high-powered fiber laser to fuse fine metal powders together using a layer melting process.
 The process requires a 3D Computer-Aided Design (CAD) STL file, which is sliced into layers.
 For each slice, ultra-fine layers of metal powder are deposited across the build plate.
-Required areas of the powder are then precisely melted by the laser, which is controlled by the .STL file.
-As each 30-60 micron layer cools, it binds to the preceding layer, slowly creating the part from the bottom up.
+Required areas of the powder are then precisely melted by the laser, which is controlled by the STL file.
+As each layer cools, it binds to the preceding layer, slowly creating the part from the bottom up.
 A recoater blade lays new powder for the next slice and the process is repeated until the build is complete.
-Additive manufacturing systems from EOS can build in a range of metals, including titanium, cobalt chromium, stainless steels, nickel alloy, inconel 718 and aluminum.
+Additive manufacturing systems from EOS can build in a range of metals including titanium, cobalt chromium, stainless steel, nickel alloy, inconel 718 and aluminum.

 Submit your CAD file to receive a metal 3D printing quote in as soon as one business day.